Lagos University Teaching Hospital

+Management

+As of 2023, the chief medical director of the hospital is Professor Wasiu Lanre Adeyemo.
+Ms. Omolola Olubukunola Fakeye serves as the director of administration, while Dr. Ayodeji Oluwole is the chairman, medical advisory committee.

 Locations

 There are four locations of LUTH located through Lagos State.
 The main campus is located in Idi-Arabia, with the supplementary and specialist clinics located elsewhere.

 The locations of LUTH are as follows: